Conveniently located to serve New York City & Manhattan, NY

-Dr. Sherman is a recognized expert in facial trauma, and has been teaching repair and treatment at New York Presbyterian Hospital for over 30 years.
+Dr. Sherman is a recognized expert in facial trauma, and has been teaching the repair and treatment of maxillofacial trauma for over 35 years at The New York Presbyterian Hospital Weill Cornell Medical Center.
 He is a member of The American Society of Maxillofacial Surgeons and is a co-author of a recognized textbook for the treatment of these injuries.
 Patients come to him from all over the country and around the world to help reconstruct their facial bones after fractures.
-Dr. Sherman works with a multi specialty team to address all the issues and tissues involved within a simple or complex facial fracture: maxilla, mid face and fracturing of the orbits.
+Dr. Sherman works with a multi-specialty team to address all the issues and tissues involved within a simple or complex facial fracture: fractures of the maxilla, mid face, sinuses and orbits.

-An orbital fracture is a traumatic injury to the bones of the eye socket – either the thicker, bony outer rim, the very thin orbital floor beneath the eye, or both.
+An orbital fracture is a traumatic injury to the bones of the eye socket – either the thicker, bony outer rim, the very thin orbital floor beneath the eye, the sides of the orbit, or all.
 These fractures are generally caused by blunt force, such as a car accident or sports injury, and can impede natural eye movement and functioning.

 Symptoms of Orbital Fractures: